jphutch/AETR_Data_Viz/README.md

-# AETR_Data_Viz
+# "Data Visualization in Applied Economics Instruction and Outreach"
+### Jared Hutchins and Andrew J. Van Leuven

-Code and materials for "Data Visualization in Applied Economics Instruction and Outreach"
+Code and materials for the article "Data Visualization in Applied Economics Instruction and Outreach"